Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Answer: The bioavailability of a drug or other substance is determined by a variety of factors, including the dose taken, the form of the drug or substance, and the route by which it is administered.
 Other factors that can affect bioavailability include the drug’s solubility, the pH of the body’s fluids, the presence of other drugs or substances in the body, and the speed at which a drug is metabolized.

-Read More: How to Read Drug Test Lab Results?
+Read More: Do Colleges Drug Test Students?

 What is the Difference Between Bioavailability and Bioequivalence?